 E-learning best practices: Nine cornerstones of effective course creation

 Most people in the workforce are experts in a certain field and are happy to share their knowledge with others.
 However, very few people are experts when it comes to creating e-learning courses.
-That’s why we have identified nine cornerstones, or e-learning best practices, that can guide you in creating meaningful, effective learning content.
-Below, we introduce each of the cornerstones and tell you where you can find detailed information about each one.
+That’s why we have identified nine cornerstones — or e-learning development best practices — that can guide you in producing an effective e-learning content design.

 By Kasper Spiro on Jul 24th